 - Be unable to access mainstream funding, e.g. funding from the Student Loans Company or local authority grants

 - hold a current offer from the University of Liverpool for a full time undergraduate course starting in September 2019 (excluding clinical programmes in the Schools of Medicine, Dentistry, Health Sciences and Veterinary Science)

 - Not already hold a degree or equivalent higher level qualification

 - Currently attend a school, college, community or voluntary group who will provide a reference in support of your application.
 Priority may be given to applicants who have been educated in the local area (Merseyside)

-- submit a complete Application Form for Asylum Seekers Bursary 2019 with all relevant documentation by the deadline – 5pm on 31st May 2019.
+- submit a complete the Application Form for Asylum Seekers Bursary 2019 with all relevant documentation by the deadline – 5pm on 31st May 2019.

 To support your application